konveyor/konveyor.github.io/content/Move2Kube/Tutorials/migrateDeployCFapps.md

       IBM-Openshift
 ```

-Now, it asks to select the cluster type you want to deploy to.
-Here, we select the `Kubernetes` cluster type.
+Now, it asks to select the cluster type to deploy to.
+Select the `Kubernetes` cluster type.

     ```console
     Kubernetes